stimutak/loopsleuth/README.md

 - The overlay is robust for 1 to many selected clips, and the code is modular and ready for further creative/UX enhancements.
 - See `src/loopsleuth/web/static/clip_actions.js` for the JS logic and `grid.html` for the template.

+## 🚦 Handoff Summary (2024-06)

+- The grid view now uses a virtualized, infinite scroll powered by Clusterize.js for robust performance with large libraries.
+- The backend exposes `/api/clips` for windowed, paged data to support the virtualized frontend.
+- Thumbnails are loaded on demand and sized via a persistent slider (using a CSS variable and localStorage).
+- The grid is multi-column, responsive, and batch actions (tagging, selection) are fully supported.
+- The batch tag bar and selection bar are always visible and robust to DOM changes.
+- All code is modular, maintainable, and ready for creative/production workflows.
+- See `src/loopsleuth/web/templates/grid.html`, `src/loopsleuth/web/static/style.css`, and `src/loopsleuth/web/static/clip_actions.js` for the main logic.